imteazs/jianjinucdavis.github.io/_posts/2019-04-01-women-sleep.md

 * Lallukka, T., Rahkonen, O., Lahelma, E., & Arber, S. (2010).
 Sleep complaints in middle‐aged women and men: the contribution of working conditions and work–family conflicts.
 Journal of Sleep Research, 19(3), 466-477.
 * Miller et al., “Gender Differences in the Cross-Sectional Relationships Between Sleep Duration and Markers of Inflammation: Whitehall II Study.”
 Sleep, 2009, doi:10.1093/sleep/32.7.857.

+##### todo:
+* adding a structure
+1. Sleep is important to health
+2. What keeps women awake?
+Work stress, life stress (income), work-life banalnce, baby, health
+3. How to resolve issues and get enough sleep? self compassionate